johnwhitington/mlbook/README.md

 Modifying the book
 ------------------

-To fix an erratum, edit `mlbook.tex`.
+To fix errata, edit `mlbook.tex`.
 Then reflect the edit in `kindlemlbook.tex` and `pandocmlbook.tex`.
 All edits must be made to all three files, which have many surprising differences.